Building and fire safety glossary

 In the case of our building safety inspections, this can mean removing cladding, removing a section of brickwork or drilling holes into materials to take samples.

-None of these intrusive inspections should interfere with your home, cause structural integrity or increase your building's fire risk.
+These intrusive inspections should not interfere with your home, cause structural integrity or increase your building's fire risk.

 Leaseholder

-A leaseholder is someone who has a lease from the freeholder/head leaseholder, allowing them to occupy the home for a set number of years.
+A leaseholder has a lease from the freeholder or head leaseholder, allowing them to occupy the home for a set number of years.

-Typically this is for one of the multiple properties in a building owned by a freeholder.
+Typically this is for one of the multiple properties in a building.

 In an L&Q building, leaseholders may own all or part of their lease (as a shared owner).